New Zealand 2010 "Ancient Reptiles of New Zealand"

 It was the second dinosaur bone discovered in New Zealand.
 In 1974 Joan Wiffen extracted (using acid extraction) a therapod toe bone from a rock brought to her by a friend, Bill, who found it at the same location either earlier in the same year or in the previous excavation season (1973).

 In February 1980, Wiffen and Molnar announced their findings at the 'Fifth International Gondwana Symposium' held in Wellington.
 It was a remarkable publication that rewrote the textbooks of New Zealand's natural history.
-Before then, there was no descriptions of dinosaurs who lived in the country.
+Before then, there were no descriptions of dinosaurs who lived in the country.
 Most people believed that New Zealand had never had dinosaurs as the country had been isolated from other lands for so long that it did not seem likely.

 According to our knowledge today, during Mesozoic time, New Zealand was just part of continental eastern Gondwana and it was fairly close to the South Pole.
 Then about 83 million years ago, in Late Cretaceous time, the continent Zealandia, was rifted away and moved to the northeast with the formation of the Tasman Sea.
 Zealandia carried a cargo of Gondwanan plants and animals, including dinosaurs and pterosaurs.